pedroassumpcao/incident/README.md

 ## Getting Started

 There is an [example application](https://github.com/pedroassumpcao/incident/tree/master/examples/bank) that implements a **Bank** application for reference, including all the details and usage in **IEx** as well.

 It also contains projections specific to the application domain with migration and schemas defined.

+This example application will give you all the details in how to use **Incident**, including integration tests.

 ## Documentation